ton-community/ton-docs/docs/v3/guidelines/dapps/tutorials/telegram-bot-examples/accept-payments-in-a-telegram-bot-js.md

 }
 ```

-Now all we have to do is create a handler to check for the presence of a transaction
+Now all we have to do is create a handler to check for the presence of a transaction.
 ```js
 export async function checkTransaction(ctx) {
   await ctx.answerCallbackQuery({